molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 instance that performs the actual format-specific data decoding work.
 As with string data, several options exist:

 1. Instantiation of class `Chem.MoleculeReader`_ passing the path to the file as constructor argument.
 When just a path is provided as argument then the data format will be determined automatically from the file extension.
 To override this behavior, a second argument specifying the actual file extension string to use (e.g. ``'sdf'``, ``'smi'``, ``'mol2'``, ..) or one one of the data format descriptors defined in class `Chem.DataFormat`_ has to be provided.
-2. Instantiation of class `Chem.MoleculeReader`_ passing an instance of class `Base.FileIOStream`_ that was created for the file as the first and and a format specifier as the second argument.
+2. Instantiation of class `Chem.MoleculeReader`_ passing an instance of class `Base.FileIOStream`_ that was created for the file as first and and a format specifier as second argument.
 The format specification can be a characteristic file extension or one of the data format descriptors defined in class `Chem.DataFormat`_.
 3. Direct instantiation of a format-specific subclass of `Chem.MoleculeReaderBase`_ (e.g. `Chem.SDFMoleculeReader`_ implementing reading MDL SD-file format data) that accepts an instance of class `Base.FileIOStream`_ as constructor argument.
 4. Direct instantiation of a format-specific subclass of `Chem.MoleculeReaderBase`_ (e.g. `Chem.FileSDFMoleculeReader`_) that accepts a file path as constructor argument.